September 18, 2025

 Corticosteroid nasal sprays (Flonase, Nasacort, Rhinocort) reduce inflammation and work best with daily use.
 Possible side effects include nasal irritation, nosebleeds, and headache.

-Leukotriene inhibitors such as montelukast are prescription-only and may cause mood changes or vivid dreams, so monitor any unusual effects.
+Leukotriene inhibitors such as montelukast are prescription-only and may cause mood changes or vivid dreams, so monitor any unusual effects while remembering that oregano oil benefits are still being studied in clinical research.

 Immunotherapy (allergy shots and sublingual tablets): when desensitization makes sense